dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [x] unification errors

-- [x] bloomery doesn't work with charcoal fragment
-- [x] hearth doesn't work with charcoal fragment
-- [ ] regenerate the template world in a hot biome
-- [ ] charcoal pit exploit
 - [ ] fix chapter 1 advancement page icons so it fits in one page height
 - [ ] advancement appearance and titles and descriptions

+## Backlog

 - [ ] some ingots from metal block recipes broken

-## Backlog
+- [ ] regenerate the template world in a hot biome
+- [ ] charcoal pit exploit
 - [ ] set correct recipe stages for all custom recipes
   - [ ] redstone engineering block recipe stage
   - [ ] kettle recipe stage